fusterma/JUAS2024/Tutorials2024.md

 Figure 7: FODO cell with dipoles and sextupoles scheme.
 </p>

+In order to install the sextupoles in the lattice, first define the new element with the appropriate MAD-X command:

+	 sm : sextupole, k2 = ??, l = ??;

+Then, introduce them into the sequence description block:

+	 s1 : sm, at = ??;

 2. Using the strength of the sextupoles, $K2_{1}$ and $K2_{2}$ and the linear optics functions ($\beta$-function and dispersion) at the sextupole' location, evaluate the sextupole's contribution to the chromaticity on the horizontal plane using the following equation:

     $\xi=\frac{1}{4\pi}(\beta_{x,s1}k2_1d_{x,s1}+\beta_{x,s2}k2_2d_{x,s2})$.

 Then, compare the obtained values with the chromaticity value obtained in Tutorial 4.

 3. Track two particles, one with initial coordinates x, y, px, py = (1 mm, 1 mm, 0, 0) and another one with initial coordinates x, y, px, py = (100 mm, 100 mm, 0, 0) and both with $\Delta p/p = 0.01$ for 100 turns.
 Plot the horizontal and vertical phase space, x-px and y-py respectively.
 Did you manage to recover the original tune for the off-momentum particle?
 Do you see the tunes?
 What is going on?

-4. Move the tunes to (0.23, 0.23) and repeat the tracking exercice.
+4. Move the tunes to (0.23, 0.23) and repeat the tracking exercise.
 Are the particles stable?

 ## Tutorial 6: Building a transfer line